xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-ios-setup.md

       `brew link libimobiledevice`

-   - For Appium version older than 1.20.0, you need to install Carthage.
-You can learn more about Carthage in this Github project: [carthage](https://github.com/Carthage/Carthage).
-To install Carthage via Homebrew, copy and paste the command line arguement below:
+   - For the Appium version older than 1.20.0, you need to install Carthage.
+You can learn more about Carthage in this Github project: [Carthage](https://github.com/Carthage/Carthage).
+To install Carthage via Homebrew, copy and paste the command line argument below:

       `brew install carthage`

-   - For Appium version older than 1.15.0, you also need to install ios-webkit-debug-proxy.
+   - For the Appium version older than 1.15.0, you also need to install ios-webkit-debug-proxy.
 You can learn more about ios-webkit-debug-proxy in this Github project: [ios-webkit-debug-proxy](https://github.com/google/ios-webkit-debug-proxy).
-To install ios-webkit-debug-proxy via Homwbrew, copy and paste the command-line as below:
+To install ios-webkit-debug-proxy via Homebrew, copy and paste the command line argument as below:

       `brew install ios-webkit-debug-proxy`
-## Step 3: Set up the iOS devices/ Xocde simulators for mobile testing in Katalon Studio
+## Step 3: Set up the iOS devices/ Xcode simulators for mobile testing in Katalon Studio
 ### For Xcode simulators

-   After installing Xcode, Katalon automatically recognizes Xcode simulators as an iOS device.
+   After installing Xcode, Katalon automatically recognizes Xcode simulators as iOS devices.
 You can now move on to Step 4.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/mobile-recorder-76/iOS/KS-iOS-Katalon-regconizes-simulators.png" width="40%" alt="Katalon recognizes Xcode simulators">